SPOOKEXE/PyPi_RobloxOpenCloud/README.md

 if not is_account_valid:
 	raise Exception(f"User Account is invalid.")

-# now the account has been validated, we can do stuff with it.
+# now the user account has been validated, we can do stuff with it.

 # request to the MessagingService api and post a message
 # raises an Exception if failed
 try:
 	OpenCloudAPI.MessagingService.publish_async(
-		account, # api_key
+		account, # user account
 		000000, # universe id
 		"topic", # topic
 		"message" # message
 	)
-	print("Published message using API Key!") except Exception as e:
+	print("Published message using User Account!") except Exception as e:
 	print("Failed MessagingService message publish!")
 	print(e) # tells us the reason (Exceptions are raised based on webpoint responses.)